antfu/vite-plugin-glob/README.md

 However, some design considerataions might conflict with each other.
 For example, [`#2495 support ignore option for glob import`](https://github.com/vitejs/vite/pull/2495) supports the ignore glob as a second argument, while in [`#6953 import.meta.glob support ?raw`](https://github.com/vitejs/vite/pull/6953) we uses the second argument to specify glob query (and later been changed to `{ as }` via [`#7215 deprecate { assert: { type: raw }} in favor of { as: raw }`](https://github.com/vitejs/vite/pull/7215)).

-There are many other PRs that touches it's design as well:
+There are several other PRs that touches it's design as well:

 - [`#7209 support custom modifiers for glob imports`](https://github.com/vitejs/vite/pull/7209)
 - [`#7482 add ignore option to import.meta.glob`](https://github.com/vitejs/vite/pull/7482)

-With these two TC39 proposals ([`import-reflection`](https://github.com/tc39/proposal-import-reflection) and [`import-assertions`](https://github.com/tc39/proposal-import-assertions)) not settled yet, combining with different needs and design tradeoffs in each PR, making the good API design for `import.meta.glob` directly in Vite core becoming harder and more and more complex than it could be.
+With these two TC39 proposals ([`import-reflection`](https://github.com/tc39/proposal-import-reflection) and [`import-assertions`](https://github.com/tc39/proposal-import-assertions)) not settled yet, combining with different needs and design tradeoffs in each PR, making the good API design for `import.meta.glob` directly in Vite core becoming harder and more and more complex than it could be (with the cautions to not break existing usages).

 On top of that, in Vite we are having multiple macros for different options: